diegodurs/rightsup-importable-challenge-spec-2015/readme.md

 | 2 | Freak, Go Home      | DARKSIDE     |

-The end result, would be two events, where the first event would hold the following data:
+**The end result should be two events pushed to a queue**, where the first event would hold the following data:

 ```ruby
 # wanted result of the row at index 1